 In a strictly unavoidable circumstance, to protect police discipline, repress police officers who caused recurrence, or to force the police officer who left their duties to return and fulfill their duties, the commander may use firearms or force, and if such acts were done in good faith and proportionate with the cause of the action, such commander or his assistant shall not be subject to any criminal or civil punishments.

 With respect to firearms, no standard-issue hand guns are carried by the Royal Thai Police.
 Police officers must buy their own weapon.
+Their use should be regulated by domestic law in accordance with international law and standards.

 In addition to internal oversight mechanisms within the Royal Thai Police, the Office of the Ombudsman and the National Human Rights Commission also have roles in the investigation of complaints of unlawful police use of force.
 Under the 2009 "Organic Act", the Ombudsman is granted the power and duty to "consider and inquire into the complaint for fact-finding" in the case of